 - The Company provides executives management meetings on a monthly basis to provide each section with a report on the performance, problems, obstacles and plans of the Company to the meeting.
-Senior Executive Vice President of Finance and Administration is a Chairman of the meeting and is a meeting Secretary and executives management from department manager level up to attend the meeting. - The Company pays attention to safety in information technology and electronic data storage.
-The policy is established an information security policy which is reviewed and approved by Executive Vice President of Accounting and Information Technology and announcement on August 1, 2018, by the Information Department, who made Back up tape a daily, weekly, monthly and annual backup keep in bank safe with performing a data recovery test.
-(Restoration) - The Company appoints the Vice President of Finance and Administration to be responsible for communicating the Company's information to third parties such as information about the Company, Products & Services, Investor Relations and Corporate Governance. - The Company has set up a channel for complaints about Corporate Governance and Business ethics and assigned the office of Directors department to be the receivers of complaints or suggestions.
+Deputy Chief Executive Officer and President is a Chairman of the meeting and is a meeting Secretary and executives management from department manager level up to attend the meeting. - The Company pays attention to safety in information technology and electronic data storage.
+The policy is established an information security policy which is reviewed and approved and announcement on August 1, 2018, by the Information Department, who made Back up tape a daily, weekly, monthly and annual backup keep in bank safe with performing a data recovery test.
+(Restoration) - The Company appoints the Chief Corporate Affairs Officer to be responsible for communicating the Company's information to third parties such as information about the Company, Products & Services, Investor Relations and Corporate Governance. - The Company has set up a channel for complaints about Corporate Governance and Business ethics and assigned the office of Directors department to be the receivers of complaints or suggestions.
 The directors, executives and employees, as well as all stakeholders, can send the complaints to be made through verbal, telephone, facsimile, email and correspondence.
 The Company will keep the information confidential.
 The policy has been announced to staff through the company's public relations.